angmas/all-the-things-client/README.md

 The following git workflow was followed:
 1. Checkout from dev branch
-2. Push from local to remove
+2. Push from local to remote
 3. Create pull request on git server into dev from feature branch
 4. Team reviews and approves pull request
 5. Team member merges to dev